 As the name indicates, a gray-box engagement simulates an attack in which the attacker has already breached the perimeter and may have spent time inside the system or application.

 Many companies employ a combination of all three interaction methods and in-house and outsourced ethical hackers.
-This type of applied knowledge can provide you the best picture of what safeguards you need, but it’s also a lot more expensive.
+This type of applied knowledge can provide you with the best picture of what safeguards you need, but it’s also a lot more expensive.

 These skills are required by network security analysts and network engineers.
 Purple teams desperately need offensive players.